How Many Steps Is 10km

 3. The Smartphone App Method:

-Many smartphone apps utilize GPS to track distance and steps.
+Many smartphone apps put to use GPS to track distance and steps.
 While not as precise as dedicated fitness trackers, these apps can provide a reasonable estimate, particularly if you walk a consistent pace on a relatively flat surface.
 Similar to the pedometer method, walk a known distance to calculate your steps per kilometer and then extrapolate to 10km.

 Understanding the Science Behind Step Counting